-Protein: This is by default the NCBI non-redundant protein database (nr).
+Protein: This is by default the NCBI non-redundant protein database containing over 14.7 mill. proteins (April 2012).
 The database is compiled by combining Swiss-Prot, PIR, GenPept and additional databases.
 The NCBI non-redundant database is updated almost daily.
 See also Source database below.
-The RefSeq database (curated part of nr) contains more than 125 million sequences (November 2018).